myNBGcode/PostmanCollections/Bill Payments API v2.1/README.md

 ```
 **Note: If you check status again you will see that the transaction was cancelled.**

-**Step5**: As a merchant you can see daily prefered date transactions or last payment transaction details by using\
+**Step5**: Also you have the ability to see daily transactions, prefered date transactions or last payment transaction details by using\
 **POST /Payments/dailyTransactions** or **POST /Payments/lastPaymentTransactionDetails** respectivelly.

 **Check Daily Transactions**